Quetta Gladiators

 The franchise is owned by Nadeem Omar of the Omar Associates group.
 Saud Shakeel is the current captain, while Sarfaraz Ahmed, who captained the team from 2016 to 2023, now serves as the head coach.
 Moin Khan acts as the team manager and Abdul Razzaq serves as the assistant coach.
 Viv Richards continues to be the team’s mentor.

 Quetta Gladiators won their maiden PSL title in the 2019 season, defeating Peshawar Zalmi in the final.
 The team plays most of its home matches at the Rawalpindi Cricket Stadium, with Bugti Stadium in Quetta serving as its official home ground.

 Sarfaraz Ahmed remains the franchise’s all-time leading run-scorer, while Mohammad Nawaz is the leading wicket-taker.

 Franchise history

 In December 2015, the Pakistan Cricket Board unveiled the owners of all five city-based franchises for the inaugural season of the Pakistan Super League.
-The Quetta franchise was sold to the Karachi-based company Omar Associates for US$11 Million.
+The Quetta franchise was sold to the Karachi-based company Omar Associates for US$11 million for a ten-year period.